orange-cloudavenue/terraform-provider-cloudavenue/README.md

 If you want to contribute to this provider, please read the [contributing guidelines](CONTRIBUTING.md).

 You may also report issues or feature requests on the [GitHub issue tracker](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/new/choose).

+You can consult a [listing of resources and datasources](cmd/listing/resource-ca.md).